Guide for bereaved family members

 My relative wanted their organs donated – will this be possible?

-Every effort will be made to respect your family member's wishes although in some situations this may not be possible.
+We will make every effort to respect your family member's wishes about organ donation.
+In some situations this may not be possible.

 When can the funeral take place?